oxhacks/onestandard/README.md

 ### Other Considerations
 #### Dependencies
-Built using the fabulous [pipenv](https://github.com/kennethreitz/pipenv) from Kenneith Reitz.
-However, a `requirements.txt` is also included.
+A `requirements.txt` is included.
+Builds require Beautiful Soup and lxml for max performance.

 #### Python Version Support
 Supports Python 3 only.